11 Reasons to Visit Luberon

 1. Close to all the major highlights

-Located an hour from Marseille Provence Airport and 45 minutes from the TGV train stations in Avignon and Aix-en-Provence, the Luberon lies alongside the A7 motorway to the west and the A51 motorway.
-The Luberon is ideally located to discover all the major sites of Provence; the Popes Palace in Avignon is half an hour away, The Pont du Gard, 1h, the gorgeous calanques beaches, also 1h…
+Located an hour from Marseille Provence Airport and 45 minutes from the TGV train stations in Avignon and Aix de Provence, we are alongside the A7 motorway to the west and the A51 motorway.
+The Luberon is ideally located to discover all the major sites of Provence; the Popes Palace is half an hour away, The Pont du Gard, 1h, les Calanques and the sea 1h…

 2. Authentic villages among the most beautiful of France

-One very special feature of the villages in the Luberon is that they are built on the hilltops or into the slopes of the Luberon and the Monts de Vaucluse ranges.
+One very special feature of the villages in the Luberon range is that they are built on the hilltops or into the slopes of the Luberon and the Monts de Vaucluse.
 Whatever village you may decide to explore, you will find yourself with a panorama over the valley or amidst olive groves, vineyards and shrub oak.

-Luberon Coeur de Provence lies in the very heart of the Luberon Regional Natural Park (PNRL), a rural territory of outstanding beauty, recognized for the quality of life, heritage and scenery one can find there.
-The park covers 1,850 km²; altitudes range from 70 meters to 1,125 meters at the peak of Mourre Nègre in the Greater Luberon range.
+Luberon Coeur de Provence lies in the very heart of the Luberon Regional Natural Park (PNRL), inhabited rural territory of outstanding beauty, recognized for the quality of life, heritage and scenery.
+The park covers 1,850 km²; altitude varies from 70 meters to 1,125 meters at the peak of Mourre Nègre in the Greater Luberon range.
 The Luberon Regional Nature Park was integrated into the network of Biosphere Reserves in 1997.

 A riot of colours, that’s how we can describe Luberon.
-Every season comes with a new palette.
-The Ochre sites obviously, which offer a virtuoso display of fire and light all year round.
-One will discover pastel colours of almond and cherry trees and the blazing red of poppies in spring.
+Every season comes with new palette.
+The Ochre sites obviously which offer a virtuoso display of fire and light all year round.
+One will discover pastel colours of almond tree and cherry trees and the blazing red of poppies in spring .
 The golden green of the olive oil or the precious black of truffles in winter.
 Vivid oranges and reds of vineyards in autumn.
-Or the dark blue of the lavender fields in summer.
+Or dark blue of the lavender fields in summer.
 The region was particularly noted for the cultivation of Dyers’ Garance (madder) whose roots produced a powerful red, which made the Vaucluse so prosperous in the 18th and 19th centuries.
-Until the middle of the 19th century, Vaucluse Garance alone accounted for half of the world’s export production!
+Until the middle of the 19th century, Vaucluse Garance alone accounted for half of the world’s export production!!

 5. A rich cultural heritage

 History has left its imprint on the villages and their surroundings.
 Vineyards and olive trees, which continue to shape the Luberon countryside, were first planted by the Greeks and the Romans (Cavaillon, the Via Domitia…).
-Since ancient times, this area has undergone many different influences including the arrival of the Popes in Avignon, the Waldensians, who came from the Piedmont and populated the countryside, Jewish populations, who were protected here in 4 major cities in Vaucluse…
+Since ancient times, this area has undergone many different influences including the arrival of the Popes in Avignon, the Waldensians who came from the Piedmont and peopled the countryside, Jewish populations protected here in 4 major cities in Vaucluse, the mighty waters of the river Durance, once known as the plague of Provence (as the Parliament in Aix was also called), mining of the limestone which makes up the local ranges, the channeling of the waters of the Durance to irrigate crops throughout Provence…

 7. A paradise of outdoors activities

-So many things to do, from mountain biking, climbing and Via Ferrata for experienced athletes to family outings on bicycles, hiking with a donkey or canoeing… Outdoor activities in beautiful countryside are an opportunity for shared emotion and discovery.
-There is preserved nature, iconic sceneries, trails, peaceful and revitalizing places, sweet fragrances, the blue of lavender and the white of omnipresent stones… and on both sides rivers (Sorgue & Durance).
+So many things to do, from mountain biking, climbing and Via Ferrata for experienced athletes to family outings on bicycles, hiking with a donkey or canoeing… Outdoor activities in beautiful countryside are the opportunity for shared emotion and discovery.
+There is a preserved nature, iconic sceneries, trails, peaceful and revitalizing places, sweet fragrances, the blue of lavender and the white of omnipresent stones (walls, Bories, cliffs)… and on both sides rivers (Sorgue & Durance).
 Inhabited rural territory of outstanding beauty, recognized for the quality of life, heritage and scenery.
+The park covers 1,850 km²; altitude varies from 70 meters to 1,125 meters at the peak of Mourre Nègre in the Greater Luberon range.
+The Luberon Regional Natural Park is one of 7 natural regional parks in Provence- Alpes-Côte d’Azur.

 8. Ideal to slow down and take care of yourself

-The Nobel Prize Albert Camus settled in Lourmarin, Chagall stayed a few years in Gordes, as well as Victor Vasarely who had his museum in the castle.
-Samuel Beckett stayed in Roussillon.
-Nowadays artists are still inspired by the Luberon, and come to enjoy one of the many artists residencies and art galleries.
+The Nobel Prize Albert Camus settled in Lourmarin, Chagall stayed few years in Gordes, as well as Victor Vasarely who had his museum in the castle.
+Or even Samuel Beckett in Roussillon.
+Nowadays, artists are still inspired by the Luberon, that’s the reason why we have many artists residencies and art galleries.

 10. Genuine Provence

-The destination Luberon lies within the Luberon Regional Natural Park and is the ideal spot to unwind and enjoy!
-A destination of quality tourism full of magic moments spent on site exploring farmers’ markets, cycling, enjoying an apéritif in an outdoor café under the shade of centuries-old plane trees, musical concerts under the stars, hiking in breathtaking countryside… As a couple, with friends or family, come and enjoy all the activities Luberon has to offer and live unforgettable moments at the heart of Provence.
+The Luberon destination lies within the Luberon Regional Natural Park and is the ideal spot to unwind and enjoy!
+A destination of quality tourism full of magic moments spent on site exploring farmers’ markets, cycling, enjoying an aperitif in an outdoor café under the shade of centuries-old plane trees, musical concerts under the stars, hiking in breath-taking countryside… As a couple, with friends or family, come and enjoy all the activities Luberon has to offer… Live unforgettable moments at the heart of Provence.

 Share to: Facebook Twitter LinkedIn Email